 Say what?
-PPROM is the abbreviation for Premature Rupture of Membranes.
+PPROM is the abbreviation for preterm premature rupture of membranes.
 This is a pregnancy complication wherein your water breaks before you are full term!
-It occurs in approximately 3-5% of all pregnancies (source).
+Preterm PROM complicates about 1% of deliveries overall, and it is twofold more common in African Americans (source).

 If this happens, you have an increased risk of infection and an increased chance of going into preterm labor – which is labor before 37 weeks.

 And, yep.
 Preterm labor can mean a preterm birth.
 And we want baby to stay in there as long as possible!